Samuel Goldwyn: Goldwyn Pictures

-In 1916, Goldfish partnered with Broadway producers Edgar and Archibald Selwyn, using a combination of both names to call their film-making enterprise Goldwyn Pictures.
+In 1916, Goldwyn partnered with Broadway producers Edgar and Archibald Selwyn, using a combination of both names to call their film-making enterprise Goldwyn Pictures.
 Seeing an opportunity, he had his name legally changed to Samuel Goldwyn in December 1918 and used this name for the rest of his life.
 Goldwyn Pictures proved successful, but it is their "Leo the Lion" trademark for which the company is remembered today.

+After personality clashes, Samuel Goldwyn left the company in 1922.
+Godsol became chairman of the board and President of Goldwyn Pictures in 1922.
 On April 10, 1924, Goldwyn Pictures was acquired by Marcus Loew and merged into his Metro Pictures Corporation, becoming Metro-Goldwyn-Mayer.
-Despite including his name, Samuel Goldwyn never connected with ownership, management, or production at Metro-Goldwyn-Mayer.
+Despite including his name, Samuel Goldwyn was never connected with ownership, management, or production at Metro-Goldwyn-Mayer.

 Samuel Goldwyn Productions

 Before the sale and merger of Goldwyn Pictures in April 1924, Goldwyn had established Samuel Goldwyn Productions in 1923 as a production-only operation (with no distribution arm).
 Their first feature was Potash and Perlmutter, released in September 1923 through First National Pictures.
 Some of the early productions bear the name "Howard Productions", named for Goldwyn's wife, Frances.

 For 35 years, Goldwyn built a reputation in filmmaking and developed an eye for finding the talent for making films.
 William Wyler directed many of his most celebrated productions, and he hired writers such as Ben Hecht, Sidney Howard, Dorothy Parker, and Lillian Hellman.
 (According to legend, at a heated story conference, Goldwyn scolded someone—in most accounts, Mrs. Parker, who recalled he had once been a glove maker—who responded to him, "Don't you point that finger at me.
 I knew it when it had a thimble on it!")

 Goldwyn made numerous films during that time and reigned as Hollywood's most successful independent producer.
 Many of his films were forgettable; his collaboration with John Ford, however, resulted in a Best Picture Oscar nomination for Arrowsmith (1931).
 Goldwyn and Ford had another successful collaboration six years later with The Hurricane (1937).
 William Wyler was responsible for most of Goldwyn's highly lauded films, with Best Picture Oscar nominations for Dodsworth (1936), Dead End (1937), Wuthering Heights (1939), The Little Foxes (1941) and The Best Years of Our Lives (1946).
 Leading actors in several Goldwyn films, especially those directed by Wyler, were also Oscar-nominated for their performances.
 Throughout the 1930s, Goldwyn released all his films through United Artists; beginning in 1941 and continuing nearly to the end of his career, Goldwyn's films were distributed by RKO Pictures.